gtk-rs/gtk4-rs/book/src/main_event_loop.md

 After reference cycles we found the second disadvantage of GTK GObjects: They are not thread safe.

-## Async
+## More async

-We've seen in the previous snippets that spawning an async block or async future on the glib main loop can lead to more concise code than running tasks on separate threads.
+We've seen in the previous snippets that spawning an async block or async future on the `glib` main loop can lead to more concise code than running tasks on separate threads.
 Let's focus on a few more aspects that are interesting to know when running async functions with gtk-rs apps.

 For one, blocking functions can be embedded within an async context.